Hoasca Tea is harmless to the health

 The use of Hoasca Tea as a religious sacrament always called the attention of Brazilian society.
 In consideration of those concerns and questions, and with the certainty that the Vegetal does not cause harm to the health, the leaders of the Beneficent Spiritist Center União do Vegetal have and continue to position themselves in favor of cooperating and encouraging scientific studies that propose to study the tea’s effects, proving that it is harmless to the health.

 Two studies, conducted by internationally renowned scientists, prove that the ritual use of the Hoasca Tea does not cause any damage or harm to human health.
-In 1996, almost 10 years after the UDV invited the scientific community to study the use of the Tea, the results of the Hoasca Project were released.
-This biomedical study proved that Hoasca Tea is not toxic or damaging to the human body and does not cause neurological, cognitive or personality dysfunction.
+In 1996, almost 10 years after the UDV invited the scientific community to study the use of the Tea, the results of the Hoasca Project were published.
+This biomedical study proved that Hoasca Tea is neither toxic nor damaging to the human body and does not cause neurological, cognitive or personality dysfunction.

 In 2004, the results of another study were released: Hoasca in Adolescence.
 The study identified among UDV adolescents a strong tendency towards family values, including participation in domestic life and family relations without tension.